-At December 31,
+At Dece mber 3 1,

-2021 2020
+2022 2021

 Balance sheet data

-Total assets \$ 1,635,650 \$ 1,477,179
+Total assets \$ 1,918,243 \$ 1,635,650

-Total borrowings 981,525 1,129,253
+Total borrowings 977,995 981,525

-Total stockholders' equity (deficit) 174,500 (7,898)
+Total stockholders' equity 217,641 174,500

 Cash available

-Cash and cash equivalents \$ 302,009 \$ 251,706
+Cash and cash equivalents \$ 293,394 \$ 302,009

-Settlement receivables 89,275 60,652
+Settlement receivables 263,745 89,275

-Settlement liabilities (291,861) (173,211)
+Settlement liabilities (467,903) (291,861)

-Net cash position (1) 99,423 139,147
+Net cash position (1) 89,236 99,423

-Undrawn revolving credit facility 125,000 35,000
+Undrawn revolving credit facility 125,000 125,000

-Net cash available (1) \$ 224,423 \$ 174,147
+Net cash available (1) \$ 214,236 \$ 224,423

-(1) Non-GAAP measure.
-In order to enhance investor understanding of our cash balance, we are providing in this Annual Report on Form 10-K Net Cash Position and Net Cash Available, which are not measures of our financial performance or position under GAAP.
+(1) Non-GAAP financial measure.
+In order to enhance investor understanding of our cash balance, we provide in this Annual Report on Form 10-K our Net Cash Position and Net Cash Available, which are not measures of financial position under GAAP.
 Accordingly, these measures should not be considered in isolation or as a substitute for GAAP measures, and should be read in conjunction with our balance sheets prepared in accordance with GAAP.
 We define our (i) Net Cash Position as cash and cash equivalents plus settlement receivables less settlement liabilities; and (ii) Net Cash Available as Net Cash Position plus undrawn amounts available under our Revolving Credit Facility.
 Our Net Cash Position and Net Cash Available change substantially based upon the timing of our receipt of funds for settlement receivables and payments we make to customers for our settlement liabilities.
 We present these non-GAAP measures as we monitor these amounts in connection with forecasting of cash flows and future cash requirements, both on a short-term and long-term basis.